-5. Immediately upon receipt of an application and plan for a permit, the local Issuing Authority shall refer the application and plan to the District for its review and approval or disapproval concerning the adequacy of the erosion and sedimentation control plan.
-A District shall approve or disapprove a plan within 35 days of receipt.
+4. Immediately upon receipt of an application and plan for a permit, the LIA shall refer the application and plan to the Georgia Soil and Water District or their designee for its review and approval or disapproval concerning the adequacy of the erosion, sedimentation, and pollution control plan.
+The Georgia Soil and Water District or their designee shall approve or disapprove a plan within 35 days of receipt.
 Failure of a district to act within 35 days shall be considered an approval of the pending plan.
-The results of the District review shall be forwarded to the Issuing Authority.
-No permit will be issued unless the plan has been approved by the District, and any variances required by Chapter XII Article III C. 15 and 16 and bonding, if required if the Issuing Authority and the District have entered into an agreement which allows the Issuing Authority to conduct such review and approval of the plan without referring the application and plan to the District.
+The results of the Georgia Soil and Water District or their designee review shall be forwarded to the LIA.
+No permit will be issued unless the plan has been approved by the Georgia Soil and Water District or their designee, and any variances required by Section IV C. 15 & 16 has been obtained, all fees have been paid, and bonding, if required as per Section V B. 6, have been obtained.
+Such review will not be required if the LIA and the Georgia Soil and Water District or their designee have entered into an agreement which allows the LIA to conduct such review and approval of the plan without referring the application and plan to the Georgia Soil and Water District or their designee.
+The Local Issuing Authority with plan review authority shall approve or disapprove a revised Plan submittal within 45 days of the revised Plan submittal.

-5. (a) If a permit applicant has had two or more violations of previous permits, this ordinance section, or the Erosion and Sedimentation Act, as amended, within three years prior to the date of filing of the application under consideration, the local Issuing Authority may deny the permit application.
+5. If a permit applicant has had two or more violations of previous permits, this ordinance section, or the Erosion and Sedimentation Act, as amended, within three years prior to the date of filing of the application under consideration, the local Issuing Authority may deny the permit application.

-(b) The local Issuing Authority may require the permit applicant to post a bond in the form of government security, cash, irrevocable letter of credit, or any combination thereof up to, but not exceeding, \$3,000 per acre or fraction thereof of the proposed land disturbing activity, prior to issuing the permit.
-If the applicant does not comply with this ordinance or with the conditions of the permit after issuance, the local Issuing Authority may call the bond or any part thereof to be forfeited and may use the proceeds to hire a contractor to stabilize the site of the land disturbing activity and bring it into compliance.
-These provisions shall not apply unless there is in effect an ordinance or statute specifically providing for hearing and judicial review of any determination or order of the local issuing authority with respect to alleged permit violations.
+6. The LIA may require the permit applicant to post a bond in the form of government security, cash, irrevocable letter of credit, or any combination thereof up to, but not exceeding, \$3,000.00 per acre or fraction thereof of the proposed land disturbing activity, prior to issuing the permit.
+If the applicant does not comply with this ordinance or with the conditions of the permit after issuance, the LIA may call the bond or any part thereof to be forfeited and may use the proceeds to hire a contractor to stabilize the site of the land disturbing activity and bring it into compliance.
+These provisions shall not apply unless there is in effect an ordinance or statute specifically providing for a hearing and judicial review of any determination or order of the LIA with respect to alleged permit violations.